ansys/DevRelDocs/2024R2_Test/acp_module_markdown-2024R2/classes_plot.md

 #### add_data_scope_entity(entity)

-Add 1 entity to the Data Scope of a plot.
+Add one entity to the Data Scope of a plot.

 * **Parameters:**
   - entity: Entity to be added.
 Applicable are Element Set, Oriented Selection Set, Modeling Ply, Production Ply, Analysis Ply, and Sampling Point.